Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 During the recording Daqarta will actively monitor the remaining disk space and will end the recording early if needed to maintain the reserve.

 You can suspend recording manually by toggling the Record button or the INS key.
 This does not pause the display, so you can continue to monitor activity.
 (By contrast, note that the Pause button only pauses the display, not the DDisk recording.)
 You can suspend and restart a recording as many times as desired; the actual file of the recording will contain only the active sections.
-This may be useful if you have periods of inactivity or spurious signals that would otherwise waste file space, and take time to scroll through when viewing the file later.
+This may be useful if you have periods of inactivity or spurious signals that would otherwise waste file space, and would take time to scroll through when viewing the file later.

 When you want to finally end the recording, toggle the DDisk button off or hit ALT+D. You will be given the option to keep or discard the file.